luisbenitez02/g-challenge/README.md

 | department_id | INTEGER  | Id of the department which the employee was hired for |
 | job_id        | INTEGER  | If of the job wich the employee was hired for         |

-**Only .csv files are supported, be sure of upload csv separated  by comma and compatible with the schemas listed before.**
+**Only .csv files are supported, be sure of uploading csv separated  by comma and compatible with the schemas listed before.**

-### Load departments [POST]
+### Loading departments [POST]
 **Endpint**: https://g-demo.azurewebsites.net/load_departments

 **Example of request in Python**